fathomlabs/lifeline/README.md

 # lifeline
-Create an interactive history of your life
+Create an interactive history of a life